merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-import-functions

 Anvi'o also can make good use of functional annotations you already have for your genes.
-Please see the following post to see how to import functions into anvi'o:
+The following post describes multiple ways to import functions into anvi'o:

 - [**Importing functions into anvi'o**]({% post_url anvio/2016-06-18-importing-functions %}).